CEI-lab/FastRobots-2023/docs/Lab5.md

 <p align="center"><img src="Figs/MotorDriver.jpg" width="400"></p>

-10. Explore the lower limit for which each motor still turns while on the ground; note it may require slightly more power to start from rest compared to when it is running.
+10. Explore the lower limit in PWM value for which the robot moves forward and on-axis turns while on the ground; note it may require slightly more power to start from rest compared to when it is running.

-11. If your motors do not spin at the same rate, you will need to implement a calibration factor.
+12. If your motors do not spin at the same rate, you will need to implement a calibration factor.
 To demonstrate that your robot can move in a fairly straight line, record a video of your robot following a straight line (e.g. a piece of tape) for at least 2m/6ft.
-It may be helpful to note that each of the vinyl tiles in the lab is 1-by-1 foot.
-The robot should start centered on the line, and still partially overlap with the line at the end.
+   - It may be helpful to note that each of the vinyl tiles in the lab is 1-by-1 foot.
+   - The robot should start centered on the line, and still partially overlap with the line at the end.

 12. Demonstrate open loop, untethered control of your robot - add in some turns.